Moebius0122/TheResistanceJava/README.md

 To Do:

-- Make an interface for Human(s) to play the game
+- Make an interface for human(s) to play the game
 - Make some interesting AI's
 - Implement a GUI